The Principality of Monaco

 Where is Monte Carlo Monaco Located?
 Map

-Monaco is 20 kilometers from Nice, and is easily accessible via train.
+Monaco being so close to Nice, it is easily accessible via train.
 The train is very convenient, but gets very, very busy during the late morning and afternoon, so you should go as early as possible.
 Ticket acquisition in the Nice Train Station is a bit confusing, so get your tickets ahead of time if possible.
 Some of the automated ticket machines will not accept U.S. credit cards, which complicated our ticket purchases!

 There are high speed trains (TGV) available here for many French (and International) destinations.
 In addition, there are regional (TER) trains for just about any location up and down the coast.
 There are also EuroCity services (Thello) trains that utilize this station.